-- A. Digital displays with changing messages shall observe a minimum duration of 8 seconds for each message.
-The message must remain static between transitions. - B. Digital displays with changing messages shall utilize either an instant transition between messages, or a fading transition with a transition time between messages of not less than 1 second and not more than 2 seconds.
-At no time shall a digital display go blank during a transition.
+- 1. Digital displays with changing messages shall observe a minimum duration of 8 seconds for each message.
+The message must remain static between transitions. - 2.
+Digital displays with changing messages shall utilize either an instant transition between messages, or a fading transition with a transition time between messages of not less than 1 second and not more than 2 seconds.
+At no time shall a digital display go blank during a transition. - 3.
+Based on new or updated information and studies, the City Council reserves the right to amend the standards set forth in this Section, and the illumination standards for digital displays set forth in Subsection F of Section 14.4.4 of this Article, in order to mitigate impacts on the visual environment on residential or other properties, to reduce driver distractions or other hazards to traffic, or to otherwise protect and promote the public health, safety and welfare.

-- C. The maximum brightness of any digital display shall not exceed 600 300 candelas per square meter during the nighttime and 3,500 4,500 candelas per square meter during the daytime.
-Digital displays shall transition smoothly at a consistent rate from the permitted daytime brightness to the permitted nighttime brightness levels, beginning at 45 minutes prior to sunset and concluding 45 minutes after sunset.
-Measurements shall be performed by the Department of Building and Safety, or by a testing agency approved by the Department of Building and Safety, and submitted by the owner of the sign when requested by that Department. - D. All off-site digital displays shall be equipped with a sensor or other device that automatically adjusts the brightness of the display according to changes in ambient lighting to comply with the brightness limitation of 0.3 foot candles above ambient lighting, as specified in Section 14.4.4 F of this Code. - E. Based on new or updated information and studies, the City Council reserves the right to amend the standards set forth in this Section in order to mitigate impacts on the visual environment or residential or other properties, to reduce driver distractions or other hazards to traffic, or to otherwise protect and promote the public health, safety and welfare.
 Further, the City Council reserves the right to apply these amended standards to existing digital displays.

 SEC.
 14.4.20.
-VINTAGE ART MURALS.
+VINTAGE ORIGINAL ART MURALS AND PUBLIC ART INSTALLATIONS.

-This section is reserved for future regulations on vintage art murals.
+This section is reserved for future regulations on vintage original art murals and public art installations.